cronical/idpro-bok-tech-arch/tech-arch.md

 ### Identity Register

-This is the data store that contains the enroled entities, and their attributes.
-We use this to include the storage related to credentials, although in practice, all or some of the credentials may be stored in their own physical repository.
+This is the data store that contains the enrolled entities, and their attributes.
+In this model we use the singular, as if it were one singular database.
+In practice designs may store some attributes separate from identities.
+We also use this to include the storage related to credentials, although in practice, all or some of the credentials may be stored in their own physical repository.
+Identity Registers by their nature have high availability requirements, so often at the physical level they contain multiple instances which are synchronized.
+The term Attribute Store is sometimes used as a synonym.

 ### Authentication (AUTHN)

 The act of determining that the principal/subject is authentic to a level of assurance.
-In this model this is shown as a collaborative activity between the IMS and the RSVC.
-The FICAM model, at a more abstract level, includes this in the first-class component called Access Management.
+Depending on the architecture this function may also produce a security token to convey authentication information securely to the RP.

 ### Session (SESS)